Llandovery College: Architecture

 The school building is designated by Cadw as a Grade II listed building.

 Curriculum

 All pupils in the preparatory school and up to Year 9 are required to learn Welsh.

 On St David's Day 2011, the college opened Wales' first Confucius classroom to facilitate the teaching of Mandarin Chinese, with Prince Charles and Chinese Ambassador to the UK Liu Xiaoming both in attendance.

 Extracurricular activities

-Sports available include football, cricket, hockey, netball, Rugby and athletics.
+Sports available include rugby football, association football (soccer), cricket, hockey, netball and athletics.

 Facilities

 The college is equipped with over 45 acre of playing fields, an all-weather pitch, climbing wall, gym and weights room and a 9-hole golf course.

 Links with rugby union

 Llandovery College has connections with the early adoption of rugby into Wales.
 Although St David's College, Lampeter is accepted as the first establishment to play rugby, Llandovery was one of their first opponents, were present at the formation of the Welsh Rugby Union in Neath in 1881 and provided two players to the very first international game Wales played.
 The second captain of the Welsh national team, Charles Lewis, represented Llandovery College and was the first Wales captain to lead a team in the Home Nations Championship.